LauraStotko/MSS/README.md

 # Maximal Scoring Sequences (MSS)
 Implementation of different Algorithms for the MSS Problem

-Certainly!
-Based on the image you provided, here's a simple README template for the task described:

----

 # Maximal Scoring Subsequence (MSS) Problem

 This repository contains implementations of various algorithms for solving the Maximal Scoring Subsequence (MSS) problem.
 The algorithms implemented include: